cognitedata/reveal/viewer/README.md

 See the next steps in our [documentation](https://cognitedata.github.io/reveal-docs/docs/installation#installation-for-projects-with-content-security-policy).

+## Prerequisites

+For development, you will need to install [Node](https://nodejs.org/en/download/), [Yarn](https://yarnpkg.com/getting-started/install) and [Rust+Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

+Run `yarn` in the viewer

 ## Local Packages
 The Reveal viewer is structured using local packages.
 This allows you to test features in isolation and constrain the dependencies with logical barriers between features.
 Packages are located in the `/packages/` subfolder.
 There is no enforced structure of the packages and their layout and content will vary depending on what the package exposes to the rest of the system.
 Dependencies that are located in the `viewer/package.json` will be shared and are accessible by any package without having to explicitly declare a dependency in the respective package's `package.json`.
 Any external dependency (e.g. `lodash`, `threejs`, etc.) must be declared in the root `package.json` such that they will be properly installed by users that consume the `Reveal` NPM package.

 ### Creating a local package
 Create a new folder under the `/packages/` folder, e.g. `/packages/[MY-PACKAGE-NAME]` and include a package with the following structure: